Escalation in Syria means EU less likely to soften stance on Russia

 "Things are going from bad to worse.
 No one will dare to ask for an easing.
 At this stage, the doves will be happy if things stay where they are," said another diplomat in Brussels.

 Russia says it will never return Crimea to Ukraine.
-Efforts led by Germany and France to implement a broader peace deal there have stalled for many months.
+Efforts led by Germany and France to implement a broader peace deal in east Ukraine have stalled for many months.

 Russian President Vladimir Putin is due to meet some leaders of the EU and Ukraine on Oct.
 19 for more talks.